 However, in October 2018, a different announcement was made: Netflix and the C. S. Lewis Company had made a multi-year agreement to develop a new series of film and TV adaptations of The Chronicles of Narnia.
 As a result, Narnia movies would not continue, The Silver Chair film has apparently been canceled instead having a tv adaptation.

 So this is the story why Narnia movies were canceled, did you expect such an outcome?
 Don’t forget to comment!

-If you liked this post, you will surely will like this about the reason Percy Jackson’s movie adaptations flopped.
+If you liked this post, you will surely will like this post about why did they stop making percy jackson movies.